Chewy Anzac Biscuits

 Instructions

-- In a small saucepan, melt the butter and golden syrup.
+- In a medium saucepan, melt the butter and golden syrup.
 Dissolve the baking soda with hot water in a small bowl and add it to the butter and golden syrup.
-Make sure the mixture doesn't boil.1/2 cup butter, 2 tbsp golden syrup, 1 tsp baking soda, 2 tbsp filtered water
+Be careful as the hot mixture will bubble up.
+Remove it from the stove.1/2 cup butter, 2 tbsp golden syrup, 1 tsp baking soda, 2 tbsp filtered water

-- In a large bowl, combine the flour, sugar, desiccated coconut, and rolled oats.1 cup all-purpose flour, 3/4 cup brown sugar, 3/4 cup desiccated coconut, 1 cup rolled oats
+- In a large bowl, combine the dry ingredients including flour, sugar, desiccated coconut, and rolled oats.1 cup all-purpose flour, 3/4 cup brown sugar, 3/4 cup desiccated coconut, 1 cup rolled oats

-- Add the wet mixture to the dry ingredients.
+- Add the wet ingredients to the flour mixture.
 Mix until everything is well combined.
 Shape the dough into a large ball.

 - Cover the bowl with a tea towel and place it in the fridge for 30 minutes.

-- Preheat the oven to 180C/350F and line a cookie tray with parchment paper.
+- Preheat the oven to 350F/180C and line a cookie tray with parchment paper.

 - Remove the dough from the fridge and form 12 balls.
 Place them onto the tray and space them out well.